chevron-down Created with Sketch Beta.

 What should I include in my personal statement?

 Your personal statement is your opportunity to include information that the application form does not convey and that you feel will assist us in reaching a thoughtful decision on your application.
 Examples of such information include a description of your personal strengths, your contributions through community service, service to or on behalf of your family, growth through your past work, a description of any special or unusual circumstances that may have affected your academic performance, or your personal and family history of educational or socio-economic disadvantage.
-While this list is not all-inclusive, we offer it for you to consider the types of information that may be useful in evaluating your application.
+While this list is not all-inclusive, we offer you the opportunity to consider the types of information that may be useful in evaluating your application.

 Letters of Recommendation